kratman/LICHEM_QMMM/tests/README.md

 user:$ ./runtests Ncpus QMPackage MMPackage Dry
 ```

+If tests are consistently failing, please post details on the GitHub issues
+section.

 ### Notes

 The test suite prints run times for the tests.
 Since LICHEM has different